ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 The analysis starts right after the MEV grace period ended at slot 5203679 (2022-11-24 05:35:39Z UTC; [see Discord message](https://discord.com/channels/405159462932971535/405163979141545995/1044108182513012796)), and ends at slot 9,899,999 (2024-09-06 12:00:11Z UTC).
 We will name this set of datapoints "the entire distribution" in this analysis.

 ## Workstreams, Resources and Results
-To produce this report we split the activities required between @ramana, who take are of all the data mining effort (see scripts in this repository: XXX) and @ArtDemocrat, who focused on the data analysis and insights generation (all scripts are found in this reporsitory).
+To produce this report we split the activities required between @ramana, who took are of all the data mining effort (see ramana's scripts [in this repository](https://github.com/xrchz/rockettheft/tree/rt2)) and @ArtDemocrat, who focused on the data analysis and insights generation (all scripts are found in this reporsitory).

 ### Dataset Preparation
 We followed 3 data treatment steps in order to prepare the dataset for the full analysis: